brunofvincensi/brunofvincensi/README.md

 - 🔭 I'm a Full Stack Developer with 4 years of experience
-- 🌱 I'm currently pursuing a Bachelor's degree in Computer Science at FURB – Regional University of Blumenau (Brazil)
+- 🌱 I'm currently pursuing a Bachelor's degree in Computer Science at FURB

 <div align="center">